STAR+PLUS Handbook

 • have a desire to and be eligible to transition to the community using the STAR+PLUS HCBS program;

-• be willing to meet with the TS Pilot transition specialist throughout TS Pilot period; and
+• be willing to meet with the transition specialist throughout TS Pilot period; and

-• participate in surveys, assessments or other evaluation activities for the duration of the Pilot.
+• participate in surveys, assessments, or other evaluation activities for the duration of the TS Pilot.

-MCOs follow processes outlined in Section 3000 of the STAR+PLUS Handbook to assess if the member is eligible to receive STAR+PLUS HCBS services before enrolling the member in the TS Pilot.
-See Section 3000, STAR+PLUS HCBS Program and Eligibility Services.
+MCOs follow the process outlined in 3000, STAR+PLUS HCBS Program Eligibility and Services, of the STAR+PLUS Handbook to assess if the member is eligible to receive STAR+PLUS HCBS services before enrolling the member in the TS Pilot.

-Members may voluntarily leave the TS Pilot by notifying their MCO, transition specialist, or service coordinator.
+Members may voluntarily leave the TS Pilot any time by notifying their MCO, transition specialist or service coordinator.

 Section V. Transition Specialist Pilot Services

-Members who meet TS Pilot eligibility criteria and volunteer to participate can access the supports and services provided by the MCO transition specialist, including Cognitive Adaptation Training (CAT), other therapeutic interventions, and intensive transition supports.
-See Section VI, Transition Specialists, for detailed list of supports and services that can be provided by the MCO transition specialist.
+Members who meet TS Pilot eligibility criteria and volunteer to participate can access the supports and services provided by the MCO transition specialist.
+This includes Cognitive Adaptation Training (CAT), other therapeutic interventions, and intensive transition supports.
+Review Section VI, Transition Specialists, for detailed list of supports and services that can be provided by the MCO transition specialist.

 The TS Pilot services do not replace existing STAR+PLUS Medicaid services and supports.
 For example, a TS Pilot participant would be eligible to receive needed Medicaid psychosocial rehabilitation services regardless of the services they receive from the transition specialist.